-Other transmission service agreements - The Cooperative provides separate transmission service agreements (Point-to-point and Network Integration) with other entities in accordance with the Cooperative's Open Access Transmission Tariff (OATT) or other pre-OATT agreements.
+Other transmission service agreements - The Cooperative provides separate point-to-point transmission service and network integration transmission service (NITS) agreements to other entities in accordance with the Cooperative's Open Access Transmission Tariff (OATT) or other pre-OATT agreements.
 These other transmission service agreements provide for reserved transmission capacity and will remain in effect in accordance with each respective service agreement.
 In the opinion of Management, the Cooperative will be able to provide service in accordance with these agreements.

-Transmission wheeling agreements - The Cooperative purchases transmission wheeling rights from other entities.
-There are currently six (five with Western Area Power Administration - Desert Southwest Region and one with Southern California Edison) transmission wheeling agreements under which the Cooperative purchases transmission to provide for deliveries to AEPCO's Class A members loads.
-There are currently five wheeling agreements (one with Western Areas Power Administration - Desert Southwest Region, two with El Paso Electric, one with Tucson Electric Power, and one with Salt River Project) under which the Cooperative moves power from market hubs into the Cooperative's service area.
+Transmission wheeling agreements - The Cooperative purchases NITS from the Wester Area Power Administration - Desert Southwest Region (WAPA) and from Tucson Electric Power (TEP), point-to-point service from Arizona Public Service (APS), and wholesale distribution access tariff (WDAT) service from Southern California Edison (SCE), each to provide for deliveries to AEPCO's Class A members loads.
+There are currently six point-to-point wheeling agreements (two with WAPA, two with El Paso Electric, one with TEP, and one with Salt River Project) under which the Cooperative moves power from market hubs into the Cooperative's service area.
 These transmission wheeling agreements expire at various times and may include associated roll-over rights.

-Rate filing application - transmission - On September 1, 2021, the Cooperative filed an application with the Commission to determine the fair value of its property for ratemaking purposes, to fix a just and reasonable return thereon, and to approve rates designed to develop such return.
+Rate filing application - On September 1, 2021, the Cooperative filed an application with the Commission to determine the fair value of its property for ratemaking purposes, to fix a just and reasonable return thereon, and to approve rates designed to develop such return.
 The Cooperative also requested the continuance of its purchased power and fuel cost adjustor (PPFAC) and environmental cost adjustment rider (ECAR), the approval of updated depreciation rates, and a new Transmission Adjustor (TA) and Plan of Administration.
 On May 9, 2023, the ACC issued a decision approving the Cooperative's application, authorizing new rate tariffs, depreciation rates, PPFAC, and transmission adjuster, all of which became effective on July 1, 2023.